arcanjotiago/winLottery/README.md

 # winLottery
-This application draw numbers from of an quantity previously informed.
+* This application draw numbers accordingly a previously parameter `quantity` informed on body of requisition.
+* The draw is based on rules of Mega Sena of Brazil.